 Drainable Blades

-As excess rain collects on the louver’s blades, there is a chance that water from higher blades can be carried through the louver as it slides off.
-This chance increases as rain and high winds pick up.
+As excess rain collects on the louver's blades, drain water cascades from higher blades down the face of the louver.
+This waterfall will travel down the louver and infiltrate the louver.
+The risk increases as rain and high winds pick up.
 Drainable blades provide pathways for captured water to leave the louver.

 Drain troughs along the face side of the blade will collect the water as it slides down the blades.
 From here, the troughs can funnel the water through channels in the jambs, which lead to the sill of the louver.
 These features help the louver reject excess water, which is important during heavy rainfall.
 Check out "Drainable Louvers for Rainy Days" for a more in-depth look at drainable features in louvers.